farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 to `true` a **preventive** CNEC is created from this assessed element (but this does not mean that a curative CNEC cannot be created as well).
 The `AssessedSystemOperator` and the `name` are concatenated together with the CNEC's instant (with the pattern *TSO_name - instant*) to create the CNEC's name.

+> The CNEC can still be imported if `normalEnabled` is set to `false` if the AssessedElement is also defined in the SSI
+> profile with its field `enabled` set to `true`.

 Finally, in order to specify the type, value(s) of the threshold(s) and associated network elements of the CNEC, two options are possible: